Museum

 One-room schoolhouse built in 1881, located behind the museum.

-With that said pictures never do justice for the real things so come take a tour and see for yourself!
+Come take a tour and see for yourself!
 Click here for directions to the Redwood County Museum!

 Old Jailhouse from Redwood Falls!